T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 ------------------------

 If the application uploads files, mostly it's not necessary and often a security issue, to offer a direct download of the uploaded files.
-Best is to create a directory, e.g. `fileadmin/protected` and deny direct access via webbrowser to it.
+Best is to create a directory, e.g. `<site path>/fileadmin/protected` and deny direct access via webbrowser to it.
 E.g. for Apache set a htaccess rule: ::

 		<Directory "/var/www/html/fileadmin/protected">